-If you know a student that exemplifies the values of diversity, equity, and inclusion please nominate them.
-The deadline is very quick and all nominations are due by Friday, January 6, 2023.
+If you know a student who exemplifies the values of diversity, equity, and inclusion, please nominate them.
+All nominations are due by Thursday, January 12, 2023.

-A committee representing students, faculty, and staff will convene to determine the recipient of the award.
-Please contact Margaret Lawler with any questions.
+A selection committee made up of faculty and staff will determine the recipient of the award.
+Please contact Dr. Margaret Lawler with any questions.